radar/guides/patterns.md

 `~> 2.2.0`, that would have been equivalent to `['>= 2.2.0', '< 2.3.0']`.

-The important note to take home here is to be aware others *will* be using your gems, and guard yourself from potential bugs/failures in future releases by using `~>` instead of `>=` if at all possible.
+The important note to take home here is to be aware others *will* be using your gems, so guard yourself from potential bugs/failures in future releases by using `~>` instead of `>=` if at all possible.

 > If you're dealing with a lot of gem dependencies in your application, we